Support Us

 News Project Updates

-We’ve been artists in residence with The Stove for 5 months and are now in to the final month before our film and sound installation HAME opens on 2nd May as part of The Stove’s Open House series of events to mark the launch of 100 High St.
+We have been artists-in-residence with The Stove for five months and are now into the final month before our film and sound installation, HAME, opens on 2nd May as part of The Stove’s Open House series of events to mark the launch of 100 High Street.

 DalveenTaxi